amooose/SFM-Multi-Render/README.md

 - The auto-hide option modifies a registry key `Computer\HKEY_CURRENT_USER\SOFTWARE\Valve\SourceFilmmaker\Layouts_9\1\WindowPercentageGeometry`
   This key is set by SFM every time is closes.
 So in our case, we "minimize" by hiding off screen, it will save that position, which we dont want.
   The key is backed up, and restored every time you shut the program down or a render batch ends.
 In the odd event it didnt work, and you launch SFM normally and it is invisible, go to the Multi-Render settings via the gear, and click the button "Reset SFM window postion registry to default".
+- We need to run as admin to avoid issues spawning/closing processes, as well as avoid issues reading SFM's memory (We read the memory to get the layoff % complete number).
+You can try to run normally, but I can't say for sure it will work.